WalletScrutiny/WalletScrutinyCom/_hardware/waltonchain.bamboo.md

 > **Why is Bamboo Wallet sold like this?
 Why don’t you setup an Alibaba/Spotify type online store?**
 >
 > A: Waltonchain prepares to obtain an ICP license of the Chinese Ministry of Industry and Information Technology to make its website commercial and sell goods online.
-Besides that, a new Electronic commerce law came into effect on January 1, 2019.
+Besides that, a new Electronic Commerce Law came into effect on January 1, 2019.
 We are working on regulatory compliance right now and will open the online store functionality once all is good.
 >
-> **Will Bamboo Wallet become open source?
-Ledger is securized, we don’t know what is the security level of this new wallet.**
+> **Will Bamboo Wallet become open source?**
 >
 > A: At present, there is no plan for making Bamboo Wallet open source; we will consider it later.